AdobeDocs/experience-platform.en/help/data-science-workspace/real-time-machine-learning/home.md

 ## Current functionality

-Real-time Machine Learning is currently in Alpha.
-This functionality is going to update over time.
+Real-time Machine Learning is currently in alpha.
+The functionality outlined below is subject to change as more features and nodes are made available.

 >[!NOTE]
 > Alpha limitations:
 > - Functions used in nodes cannot be serialized.
 For example, a lambda function used in a Pandas node.
 > - There is a 60 second sleep after edge deployment is done manually.
 > - For deep learning, your data needs to be sent in such a way that when `df.values` is called it returns an array that is acceptable by your DL model.
-This is because the ONNX model scoring node does `df.values` and sends the output to score against the model.
+This is because the ONNX model scoring node uses `df.values` and sends the output to score against the model.

 ### Features: